The Carillon at Mayo Clinic

 Music plays an important part in the healing mission of Mayo Clinic.
 Since 1928, our campus in Rochester, Minnesota, has featured a large instrument of cup-shaped bells known as a carillon, located in the tower of the Plummer Building.
 Now you can enjoy the carillon from any place in the world by watching live performances as they stream on camera, above, or by visiting our library of recorded carillon music, below.

 For a behind-the-scenes look at the carillon and the story of how it became part of the Mayo Clinic experience, watch the short film, “Crowned with Music: The Carillon at Mayo Clinic,” at the bottom of this page.
-Open other tabs for additional information, and please send us your comments and suggestions.
+Open other tabs for additional information, and please send us your comments and suggestions

 Schedule of Events

-The carillon can be heard Mondays at 7:00 p.m. and Tuesday through Friday at 12:00 p.m.
+The carillon can be heard weekdays at 3:30 p.m., Mondays at 7:00 p.m. and Tuesday through Friday at 12:00 p.m.
 (CT).

 Recitals featuring the Mayo Clinic carillonneur are scheduled each weekday throughout the year.
 Typically lasting between 20-30 minutes, recitals are also presented on Memorial Day, the Fourth of July and for other special events.
 In the summer, Mayo Clinic hosts talented guest carillonneurs from around the world.
 Recitals are open to the public and free of charge.

 In a live performance, carillon music is best heard about 500 feet downwind from the source – ideally, in an open area away from distracting noise.
 The sound is clearest during crisp, cold weather, though performances can be enjoyed at any time.
-Enjoyable spots to listen to the carillon on the Mayo Clinic campus in Rochester, Minnesota, include Annenberg Plaza, between the Mayo, Plummer and Gonda Buildings, and the courtyard behind the Harwick Building.
+Enjoyable spots to listen to the carillon on the Mayo Clinic campus in Rochester, Minnesota, include Annenberg Plaza, between the Mayo, Plummer and Gonda Buildings and the courtyard behind the Harwick Building.

 Featured Recordings